-The reason this matters is because the Bible contains two types of information: things that we can't test, and things that we can test.
-The fact that it passes every historical test gives us a good reason to trust it in matters that we can't verify.
-Think of it this way: if the Bible was full of errors in matters relating to history and geography, then who would trust it in the much greater matters of spirituality and eternal destiny?
-The tremendous accuracy of the Bible offers us good grounds for believing all of its contents.
+The reason this matters is because the Bible contains two types of information: things that we can test and things that we can't.
+The fact that it passes every historical test gives us a good reason to trust it in matters that we can't put to the test.
+Think of it this way: if the Bible was full of errors in matters relating to history and geography, who would trust it in the much greater matters of spirituality and eternal destiny?
+The tremendous accuracy of the Bible gives us a good reason to believe everything that it says.